Maximise your Avios, air miles and hotel points

 If you are invited onto the trial, your meal is free so do give it a go if you are on the relevant flights.
 It isn’t clear why it was emailed to people who are not on the relevant flights though.

 PS.
-If you missed it, take a look at our recent article on the top 10 reasons to get the ‘no fee’ British Airways American Express credit card.
+If you missed it, take a look at our recent article on the top 10 benefits of the ‘no fee’ British Airways American Express credit card.

 How to earn Avios from UK credit cards